masesk/verification_sms/README.md

 # verification_sms
 Verification SMS sent from Google Voice account to a given phone number.
-Useful for unique user account creation.
+Useful for unique user account creation and/or 2FA.

 ## Requirements
 1. Python3 (with Venv)